Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

-i just discovered a secret∘sanskrit #f.tp(rolog #inhabitance) responses embed what they are responding to; the science of dice in mahabharata could include transitivity names (mine), om, maha mantra,.; one verse can lead to every other verse, as all roads lead to sanskrit #parity self-answering queries
+i just discovered a secret∘sanskrit #f.tp(rolog #inhabitance) responses embed what they are responding to; the science of dice in mahabharata could include transitivity names (mine), om, maha mantra,.; one verse can lead to every verse, as all roads lead to sanskrit #parity self-answering queries